xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

     * If your Windows partition does not have a drive letter, type `sel vol N` where `N` is the volume number shown in Diskpart, then type `assign letter=W`.
 Your Windows partition will be assigned the drive letter `W:`.
     * Finally, at the `DISKPART>` prompt, type `exit` to exit Diskpart.
 5. Obtain XenBootFix.
-  * The easiest way is to download and use the [latest release ISO](https://github.com/xcp-ng/win-pv-drivers/releases) of XCP-ng Windows PV Tools, which includes a copy of XenBootFix at `package\XenBootFix\XenBootFix.exe`.
+  * The easiest way is to download and use the [latest release ISO](https://github.com/xcp-ng/win-pv-drivers/releases) of XCP-ng Windows Guest Tools, which includes a copy of XenBootFix at `package\XenBootFix\XenBootFix.exe`.
-  * If you're using XCP-ng Windows PV Tools 9.0 or later, it is also located at `W:\Program Files\XCP-ng\Windows PV Drivers\XenBootFix\XenBootFix.exe` where `W:` is your Windows drive letter.
+  * If you're using XCP-ng Windows Guest Tools 9.0 or later, it is also located at `W:\Program Files\XCP-ng\Windows PV Drivers\XenBootFix\XenBootFix.exe` where `W:` is your Windows drive letter.
   * **Note**: If using Windows PE, do not remove its CD image when it's running.
 You may encounter unexpected errors otherwise.
 6. Run the command `<path to XenBootFix.exe> W:\Windows` where `W:` is your Windows drive letter.
   * **Note**: Make sure the drive letter belongs to your actual Windows installation and not Windows PE/RE.
 By default, Windows PE/RE use the drive letter **X:**.